Sparkleleuk/Sustainability_Matters/_posts/2018-03-12-mining-drugprices.markdown

 #### Why does this matter?

-Because highly priced drugs affect access to critical drugs of all but the wealthiest Americans, and insurance companies have been rejecting claims for some of these drugs, including Praluent.
+Because highly priced drugs affect access to critical drugs for all but the wealthiest Americans, and insurance companies have been rejecting claims for some of these drugs, including Praluent.
 Yet recent clinical trial results for Praluent showed that it helps reduce the risk of a heart attack, stroke and other cardiovascular problems by 24%.
 The decision to cut prices in exchange for access puts the ball on the insurance industry's court.
 We think this could be a gamechanger in increasing access to healthcare.

 * * *
 <br />